FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_checked-commit/readme.md

 }
 ```

-### Failed Example
+### Failed example

-If the RPC input does not contain the target nodes and there
-are not any touched nodes, the request will result in an error.
+If the RPC input does not contain target nodes and no nodes have been touched, the request results in an error.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:checked-commit' \